 South Solon is a tiny village located in the state of Ohio.
 With a population of 327 people and just one neighborhood, South Solon is the 728th largest community in Ohio.
-South Solon has a large stock of pre-World War II architecture, making it one of the older and more historic villages in the country.
+South Solon has an unusually large stock of pre-World War II architecture, making it one of the older and more historic villages.

-When you are in South Solon, you'll notice that it is more blue-collar than most other communities in America.
-42.20% of South Solon’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Because occupations involving physical labor dominate the local economy, South Solon is generally considered to be a blue-collar town.
+42.20% of the South Solon workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, South Solon is a village of service providers, construction workers and builders, and sales and office workers.
 There are especially a lot of people living in South Solon who work in maintenance occupations (13.87%), farm management occupations (9.25%), and architecture and engineering (8.67%).

 Another important characteristic of South Solon is that a lot of people work in agricultural jobs, especially compared to most other communities in America, and there are quite a number of farms in town.